Editor’s Note: This article was originally published in July of 2010.

 But lately clowns have fallen out of favor.
 Not only are people not entertained by the Bozos or Clarabells of the world anymore, there is a distinct feeling of repulsion and dread towards them.

-It occurs to me that Hollywood was ahead of the curve on this topic as, historically, it seems to have always taken a dim view of those performers who wish for nothing else but for us to laugh.
+It occurs to me that Hollywood was ahead of the curve on the topic of clowns in movies as, historically, it seems to have always taken a dim view of those performers who wish for nothing else but for us to laugh.

 The most recognizable funny faces in either starring or supporting roles follow, accompanied by a brief summation.
 There are also icons that relate to each clown; here is the key: